dcycle/starterkit-node/README.md

 ### Some services require initialization

-Components like ./app/code/database/index.js require initialization before use.
-That is why ./app/code/server.js calls app.init() before app.run(). app.init() initializes all components that need to be initialized before the application can be run.
+Services like ./app/code/database/index.js require initialization before use.
+That is why ./app/code/server.js calls app.init() before app.run(). app.init() initializes all services that need to be initialized before the application can be run.

-### Components can require dependencies at runtime
+### Services can require dependencies at runtime

-Some components, like ./app/code/chatWeb/index.js, require that other components be initiliazed before they themselves can bre initialized and eventually run.
+Some services, like ./app/code/chatWeb/index.js, require that other services be initiliazed before they themselves can bre initialized and eventually run.

 In the case of ChatWeb, its dependency chain is as follows: